Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 • minimize emotional stress.

-The main thing is to regularly visit a doctor and follow his recommendations.
+The main thing is to regularly visit your doctor and follow his recommendations.

-During the period of bearing a child, the body of the expectant mother is exposed to strong hormonal changes.
-In this regard, it is very important to constantly monitor the health of the woman and the condition of the fetus.
-AT medical practice very often there is a violation of blood circulation in women who are waiting for an addition to the family.
-The appearance of an additional circle of blood circulation in the body of the mother requires frequent examination at a specialist.
-After all, if blood flow is disturbed during pregnancy, then there is a risk of fetal death, and different terms its bearing.
+During the period of bearing a child, the body of the expectant mother is subjected to strong hormonal changes.
+In this regard, it is very important to constantly monitor the woman’s health and the condition of the fetus.
+IN medical practice very often there is a violation of blood flow in women expecting a new addition to the family.
+The appearance of an additional circle of blood circulation in the mother’s body requires frequent examination from a specialist.
+After all, if blood flow is impaired during pregnancy, then there is a risk of fetal death, and different dates its gestation.

 Blood flow during pregnancy: normal

-Many women, especially those who are carrying their first child, are unaware of the existence of such a study as dopplerometry.
-It consists in ultrasound diagnostics, which is able to assess the intensity of blood flow in different vessels.
+Many women, especially those who are carrying their first child, are not aware of the existence of such a study as Doppler.
+It consists of ultrasound diagnostics, which is able to assess the intensity of blood flow in different vessels.
 This study is mainly carried out in the third trimester of pregnancy.
-But in some cases, they resort to it even after the twentieth week of bearing a child.
-Doppler is considered serious research, which allows you to diagnose vascular pathology in the uterus and in the placenta, in the brain and carotid arteries and fetal aorta.
-Comparing the obtained numbers and the norms of blood flow during pregnancy, the specialist determines whether the child in the mother's womb suffers from lack of oxygen or not.
+But in some cases they resort to it even after the twentieth week of bearing a child.
+Doppler is considered serious research, which allows you to diagnose vascular pathology in the uterus and placenta, in the brain and carotid arteries and fetal aorta.
+By comparing the obtained figures and the norms of blood flow during pregnancy, the specialist determines whether the child in the mother’s womb suffers from lack of oxygen or not.

-There are approved norms of dopplerometry, starting from the second trimester of pregnancy.
-These are the norms of the resistance index of the vessels of the uterus, umbilical cord, aorta and cerebral artery fetus.
-Doctors recommend not to try to decipher the results on your own.
-There is a formula for accurately calculating the vascular resistance index - only a doctor should do this procedure.
+There are approved Doppler standards starting from the second trimester of pregnancy.
+These are the norms of the vascular resistance index of the uterus, umbilical cord, aorta and cerebral artery fetus Doctors recommend not trying to decipher the results yourself.
+There is a certain formula for accurately calculating the vascular resistance index - this procedure should only be done by a doctor.

-For many expectant mothers, such a diagnosis leads to panic and confusion.
-Should I be nervous?
+For many expectant mothers, this diagnosis causes panic and confusion.
+Should you be nervous?
 Can this pathology have any consequences for the child?
 What are the degrees of this disease?
 Let's try to find answers to these questions.

-There are three degrees of violations of blood circulation through the blood vessels during gestation.
+There are three degrees of disturbances in blood circulation through the blood vessels during pregnancy.
 The first is characterized by impaired blood flow, which does not reach critical values (in the umbilical cord and artery).
-At the same time, a positive state of fetal hemodynamics is observed.
-In both ventricles of his heart, there is a decrease in the diastolic function index, as well as an increase in the maximum blood flow velocity through all heart valves.
-The first degree of the disease is divided into 1-a, in which only the uteroplacental blood flow is disturbed, and 1-b degree, in which there is an inferior fetal-placental blood flow.
+In this case, a positive state of fetal hemodynamics is observed.
+In both ventricles of his heart, there is a decrease in the index of diastolic function, as well as an increase in the maximum speed of blood flow through all the heart valves.
+The first degree of the disease is divided into 1-a, in which only uteroplacental blood flow is impaired, and 1-b degree, in which defective fetal-placental blood flow is observed.

-In the second degree, there is a violation of the hemodynamics of the fetus.
-Decreased in 50% of cases maximum speed blood flow through all heart valves.
-It should be noted that this phenomenon is less pronounced in the left sections.
-Blood flow disorders are observed both in the fetus and in uterine arteries.
-The second degree often passes into the third, and in a very short period.
+In the second degree, fetal hemodynamics are disrupted.
+In 50% of cases it decreases maximum speed blood flow through all heart valves.
+It should be noted that in the left sections this phenomenon is less pronounced.
+Disturbances in blood flow are observed both in the fetus and in uterine arteries.
+The second degree often turns into the third, and in a very short period.

-The third degree signals critical condition fetal blood supply.
-At this stage, a deeper restructuring takes place. intracardiac hemodynamics.
+The third degree signals critical condition blood supply to the fetus.
+At this stage, a deeper restructuring occurs intracardiac hemodynamics.
 It is directly related to the centralization of blood circulation.
-Fetal hypoxia is not excluded.
-It is also possible to reduce diastolic blood flow in the aorta, up to its disappearance.
-There is a simultaneous defective movement of blood in the aorta and carotid artery.
+Fetal hypoxia cannot be ruled out.
+It is also possible to reduce diastolic blood flow in the aorta, until it disappears.
+There is simultaneous inadequate blood movement in the aorta and carotid artery.

 This pathology leads to placental insufficiency, which is observed in 25% of pregnant women.